Take a Look. No, Really, Take a Deep Look!

 Neil Berkowitz

 Ah, number three.
 If you are agreeing with me then you should also be beginning to consider—or may even have long recognized—that it isn’t just the things around us that are constructions: our vision, too, has been crafted.
 In non-politicized language we might say that our traditions and our cultures have set up some blinders or filters that shade what we see.
-Following this a bit further some of us might be willing to suggest that this culture might have some mechanisms that selectively block our view of or redirect our attention from seeing things that might cause too much social upset, that might weaken the culture’s immune system.
+Following this a bit further some of us might be willing to suggest that this culture might have some mechanisms that selectively block our view of or redirect our attention from seeing things that might cause too much social upset., that might weaken the culture’s immune system.
 Some might go further yet: the structures of our societies and of the framework of how we see and think about the world have systems that perpetuate themselves.
 For the sake of introduction to The Intentional Observer I will perhaps too loosely term that as ideology.

 I welcome you in joining me in these dialogs and experiments.